Start » Denmark » 10 Best Tips & Things to do in the Faroe Islands – my Faroe islands Itinerary for 1 week

 Apart from the beautiful coast the Faroe Islands are well known for their big population of Puffins – one of the colonies can be found on Mykines.
 On a hike to the lighthouse in the west of the the island you will come across many different birds making it a paradise for landscape photographers and ornithologist alike.
 Definitely one of the must things to do in the Faroe Islands!

 Due to its remote location there are only 11 permanent inhabitants on Mykines, even in summer there are only 2 ferries a day from Sørvágur depending on the weather.
-Find more information about the ferry schedule and prices on the website of Visit Faroe Islands.
+Find more information about the ferry schedule and prices on the website of of Mykines.

 Day Tour to Mykines